Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Causality and covariance properties

 where $\hat\phi(x^\mu;\ell^\alpha)$ is a covariant quantity, in the sense that it depends only on the point $x^\mu$ and the internal-space spinors $\ell^\alpha,\bar\ell^{\dot\alpha}$ at that point.
 The behavior of $\hat\phi_h$ under complex rescaling of the spinors can be read off from \eqref{eq:phi_Psi} as:

 If we consider only chiral interactions, the whole argument can be repeated for lightcone frame transformations that preserve not a lightray (along $\ell^\mu$), but a totally-null left-handed plane (along $q^\alpha$, or equivalently $\ell^\alpha$).
 The list of generators from section \ref{sec:causality:shared} will now include \emph{all} the right-handed Lorentz components $J^{\dot\alpha\dot\beta}$, and $\hat\phi_h$ will end up depending only on $\ell^\alpha$, not on $\bar\ell^{\dot\alpha}$.
+Note that the result \eqref{eq:hat_phi}-\eqref{eq:hat_phi_scaling} does not involve approximations other than cutting off the (A)dS symmetry generators at cubic order.
+In particular, this means that \emph{if} the chiral theory is consistent to all orders with just cubic generators (as in the flat case), then \eqref{eq:hat_phi}-\eqref{eq:hat_phi_scaling} also holds to all orders in the chiral coupling.

 Conversely, if we wish to treat both chiralities on an equal footing, we can equally well define \emph{anti-}chiral covariant quantities $\hat\phi^{\text{anti}}_h(x^\mu;\ell^\alpha,\bar\ell^{\dot\alpha})$ via: